martinrist/haskell-programming/src/HaskellProgramming/Chapter15/README.md

 ## 15.6 - Why `Integer` doesn't have a `Monoid`

 - The type `Integer` doesn't have a `Monoid` instance, because the monoid implementation for numbers could either be summation or multiplication:
     - Both these operations are monoidal.
     - However, each type should only have one instance for a given typeclass.

 - To resolve this, `Sum` and `Product` newtype wrappers have declared in `Data.Monoid`.
-Each of these newtypes has the relevant monoid:
+Each of these `newtype`s has the relevant monoid:

     ```haskell
     > import Data.Monoid